Herbal treatment of sunburns

 – Use yogurt and cold water: Another option for specific areas is to apply a layer of yogurt on the burn and then clean it with cold water.

-– Use skimmed milk: Mix one cup of skim milk in a litter of cold water.
+– Use skimmed milk: Mix one cup of skim milk in a liter of cold water.
 Wet a towel and apply to the affected area for 20 minutes.
 Make a new application every 3 hours.

 – Apply tea bags on eyes: When the sunburns affect the eyelids, tea bags can be used Dip the bag in cold water and apply over the sunburned eyelids.